Matthew Fontaine Maury: Scientific career

-Maury's seagoing days ended abruptly at the age of 33 after a stagecoach accident broke his right leg.
+Maury's seagoing days ended abruptly at the age of 33 after he broke his right leg in a stagecoach accident.
 After that, he studied naval meteorology, navigation, and charting the winds and currents.
 He told his family that his work was inspired by Psalm 8, "Thou madest him to have dominion over the works of thy hands... and whatsoever passeth through the paths of the seas."

 As officer-in-charge of the United States Navy office in Washington, DC, called the "Depot of Charts and Instruments," the young lieutenant became a librarian of the many unorganized log books and records in 1842.
 On his initiative, he sought to improve seamanship by organizing the information in his office and instituting a reporting system among the nation's shipmasters to gather further information on sea conditions and observations.
-The product of his work was international recognition and the publication in 1847 of Wind and Current Chart of the North Atlantic.
-His international recognition assisted in the change of purpose and name of the depot to the United States Naval Observatory and Hydrographical Office in 1854.
+The product of his work was international recognition and the publication in 1847 of Wind and Current Chart of the North Atlantic, causing the change of purpose and renaming of the depot to the United States Naval Observatory and Hydrographical Office in 1854.
 He held that position until his resignation in April 1861.
-Maury was one of the principal advocates for founding a national observatory, and he appealed to a science enthusiast and former U.S. President, Representative John Quincy Adams, for the creation of what would eventually become the Naval Observatory.
+Maury was one of the principal advocates for founding a national observatory, and he appealed to a science enthusiast and former U.S. president, Representative John Quincy Adams, for the creation of what would eventually become the Naval Observatory.
 Maury occasionally hosted Adams, who enjoyed astronomy as an avocation, at the Naval Observatory.
 Concerned that Maury always had a long trek to and from his home on upper Pennsylvania Avenue, Adams introduced an appropriations bill that funded a Superintendent's House on the Observatory grounds.
 Adams thus felt no constraint in regularly stopping by for a look through the facility's telescope.

 As a sailor, Maury noted numerous lessons that ship masters had learned about the effects of adverse winds and drift currents on the path of a ship.
 The captains recorded the lessons faithfully in their logbooks, which were then forgotten.
 At the Observatory, Maury uncovered an enormous collection of thousands of old ships' logs and charts in storage in trunks dating back to the start of the U.S. Navy.
-He pored over the documents to collect information on winds, calms, and currents for all seas in all seasons.
+He pored over the documents, collecting information on winds, calms, and currents for all seas in all seasons.
 His dream was to put that information in the hands of all captains.